 On-Campus & Online MSEM Questions

 The MS in Engineering Management program is a part-time program for working professionals offered on-campus and online.
 While many logistics are the same, any program-specific differences are noted below.

 The Online and On-Campus MSEM programs are part-time, designed for working professionals.
 The Online MSEM program is 100% online and asynchronous so that students study on their own schedules.
-The On-Campus MSEM program is designed for students living or working in the Boston area and offers either evening or weekend cohort schedules.
+The On-Campus MSEM program is designed for students living or working in the Boston area and offers classes in the evening from 6pm - 9pm.
 If you are seeking a full-time, on-campus program, please check out our MS in Innovation and Management program.